castrorazo/EMBSYS310-assignment01-/assignment1_problems1-3.md

 -   [x] What is the purpose / advantage of using Two's Complement binary arithmetic?
       - In Engineering it simplifies hardware design, reduces the number of special cases for software, and allows for efficient addition, subtraction, multiplication, and division operations when coding.
-      - The purpose of two's compliment is to simplify the process of binary addition and subtraction operations by allowing the representation of both positive/negative integers to be shown in a binary format.
+      - The purpose of two's complement is to simplify the process of binary addition and subtraction operations by allowing the representation of both positive/negative integers to be shown in a binary format.

 ### Problem 3

 -   [x] Why are bitwise operations so important?
     - Bitwise operations are important because they provide versatile tools for working with individual bits of data, which is essential in various aspects of embedded systems programming.
-        - One of the tools it helps bring to light is binary format.
-Datasheets often show the information we need in othe rnumber systems, and it's essential to be able to work with this data.
+        - One of the tools it helps bring to light is binary formatting and manipulation.
+Datasheets often show the information we need in other number systems and it's essential to be able to work with this data.
         - Another tool that bitwise operations let you use is create bit level algorithms such as bitmaps.
 Bitwise operations are as fundamental to bitmaps as algebra is to calculus.